 Implementation of the operational plan of the preceding period ;

-Furthermore, TDAG prepares a report for the world telecommunication development conference on the matters assigned to it in accordance with No. 213A of this Convention and transmit it to the Director for submission to the conference.
+Furthermore, TDAG prepares a report for the [USA ADD]World Telecommunication Development Conference on the matters assigned to it in accordance with No. 213A of this Convention and transmits it to the Director for submission to the conference.

 References to WTDC Resolutions, WSIS Action Lines and Sustainable Development Goals